smooth-sail/smoothsail-manager/README.md

   payload: segment
 }
 ```
+&nbsp;

+> [!NOTE]
-Returns segment with empty rules array.
+> Returns segment with empty rules array.
 To add rules, you need to create a segment first and then add a rule separately (see below)

 &nbsp;